Make Congress Work Again!

 Expedited House Procedures

-After the close of the amendment window, the resulting bill would automatically bevintroduced and referred to committee for no more than 30 days and then discharged.
-Floor debate would be limited to 20 hours with no amendments.
-Approval would require a simple majority vote.
+Once the amendment window closes, the bill is automatically introduced, sent to committee for up to 30 days, then discharged.
+Floor debate is limited to 20 hours with no amendments, and passage requires a simple majority vote.

 Expedited Senate Procedures and Nuclear Option

-The resulting bill would automatically be introduced and referred to committee for no more than 30 days.
-Floor debate would be limited to 20 hours with no amendments.
-The bill would be subject to simple-majority passage—the Filibuster Rule (Rule XXII) would not apply.
+The bill is automatically introduced and sent to committee for up to 30 days.
+Floor debate is limited to 20 hours with no amendments, and it passes by simple majority—Rule XXII does not apply.

 Fallback Mechanism

-House: If the commission fails to recommend a bill within 10 months, any bill supported by 25 representatives, including at least one member from each party, may require fasttrack treatment and a vote on one of the proposals considered by the commission.
+House: If the commission doesn’t recommend a bill in 10 months, any bill backed by 25 representatives (at least one from each party) can get fast-track treatment for a vote.

-Senate: If the commission fails to recommend a bill within 10 months, any bill supported by 10 senators, including at least one from each party, may require fast-track treatment and a vote on one of the proposals considered by the commission.
+Senate: If the commission doesn’t recommend a bill in 10 months, any bill supported by 10 senators (at least one from each party) can get fast-track treatment for a vote.

 Oversight Board